Skip to content

 The Sixers surrendered a 19-point first half lead and kept free-falling into a 106-89 loss to the Heat.
 They are now 2-11 to begin a season that once had championship aspirations.

-The 76ers had just held “a little meeting,” the coach acknowledged, after his team tumbled to an increasingly disastrous 2-11 record to begin a season that was once ripe with expectations.
-This time, they surrendered a 19-point first-half lead and kept free-falling into a 106-89 defeat, thanks to a 33-point second half.
+The 76ers had just held “a little meeting,” the coach acknowledged, after his team tumbled to an increasingly disastrous 2-11 record to begin a season that once was ripe with expectations.
+This time, they surrendered a 19-point first-half lead and kept free-falling into a 106-89 defeat to Miami, thanks to a 33-point second half.

-Nurse described the meeting as player- and coach-driven, keeping their locker room closed during that stretch.
-He declined to reveal many details about the discussion, but said the goal was to reiterate how stout defense and shot-creation had fueled the game’s positive stretches, and how limiting “pick-six” turnovers — and, simply, knocking down more wide-open looks — would extend those glimpses of success into actual victories.
+Nurse described the meeting as player- and coach-driven and kept the locker room closed during that stretch.
+He declined to reveal many details about the discussion but said the goal was to reiterate how stout defense and shot creation had fueled the game’s positive stretches, how limiting “pick-six” turnovers and simply knocking down more wide-open looks would convert those glimpses of success into actual victories.

 » READ MORE: Sixers takeaways: Ugly start continues, Jared McCain's consistency, and more